MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/configuration.md

  ![merge-group-attributes-edit.png](media/merge-group-attributes-edit.png)

 ## Data Manager: Enrichment
 Once completed the data configuration process, you are ready to unlock another unique feature.
-As part of the **Enrichment** process,  your configurated data will be enriched with unique data on customers' top interests and preferred brands.
-Here Dynamics 365 Ai for customer insights will automatically do for you the hard work:
+As part of the **Enrichment** process,  your configured data will be enriched with unique data on customers' top interests and preferred brands.
+Here AI for Customer Insights will automatically do for you the hard work:

 - **Interests** may range from *Shoes*, to *Banking Services* to *4 Star Hotels* to any one of the other 300+ categories that the app extracts from the Microsoft Graph